yeoneasy/Clip_diffusion_sampling/README.md

 This is codebase from [openai/CLIP](https://github.com/openai/CLIP). <br/> CLIP (Contrastive Language-Image Pre-Training) is a neural network trained on a variety of (image, text) pairs.
+Object is Diffusion generative model sampling using CLIP.

 ![CLIP](https://github.com/Yeoneasy/clip_guided_diffusion/assets/129255517/0a8bed9a-00db-4185-b917-8c73367a5c54)